 They are for me the queen of the peppers but I never see them for sale.
 If you are looking for a small challenge why not consider taking the gap?
 There is money to be made by the entrepreneur and they are easy to grow.
 They thrive on compost, manure and worm-wee.
 No toxic chemical sprays are needed and we have little trouble from pests.

-There are at least five-ways to make money out of peppadews.
+There are at least six-ways to make money out of peppadews.

 Selling them as fresh fruit will command a price at least as good as sweet-peppers and I would suggest with careful marketing a good deal more.
 Organic food has greater value; it is worth a little extra.

-Preserving and peppadews is so easy.
-The good-wife does it all the time.
+Preserving peppadews is so easy.
+The good-wife does it all the time; vinegar and a little sugar.

 There is certainly a market for your peppadew seedlings.

 Peppadews are one of my absolute favourite foods.
 We eat them virtually every day throughout the seasons.
 From late summer right through autumn for about five months we enjoy them raw on our salads and gently fried in butter in Eggs-Hilton.
-For the rest of the year it’s either pickled, frozen or as dried flakes.
+For the rest of the year they are consumed either pickled, frozen or as dried flakes.

-This peppadew sauce is a new addition to our armamentarium; it's fermented to give extra flavour, and reduce the influence of so-called antinutrients.
+This peppadew sauce is a new addition to our armamentarium; it's fermented to give extra flavour and reduce the influence of so-called antinutrients.
+It is a natural probiotic.

-we have been drying them and producing a pepper powder that is without
+we have been drying them and producing a peppery powder that is without

 equal.
 I never realised how much flavour is lost from oxidation in the

-spices one purchases in bottles.
+spices one purchases in the grocery store.
 Sprinkled on Eggs Florentine or into

 After citrus they are the

-second richest source of vitamin-C, one of the four important nutrients that help prevent frailty syndrome; and not inconsequential
+second richest source of vitamin-C, one of the four important nutrients that help prevent frailty syndrome; and not inconsequentially at this time virus attacks.

 They are rich in a phytochemical called capsaicin that is a powerful natural anti-inflammatory agent; and they turn an otherwise rather dull lettuce salad or dinner into a delight.
 What more could one want?